got a log of observations through my telescope. later i may add some phone images through it, and some reviews of the scope and eyepieces.

 -

-tighten back the main screw down hard
+tighten back the main screw down hard while holding the cell in the desired orientation as best as possible

 -

-in small increments, adjust the collimation screws with equal amounts tightening and loosening (tighten one, loosen the other two, or vice versa)
+in small increments, adjust the secondary collimation screws with equal amounts tightening and loosening (tighten one, loosen the other two, or vice versa)

 -

-maybe screw down the main screw again
+maybe screw down the main cell screw again

 -